 Property professionals tend to agree that a decent-sized shed has the potential to boost property values.
 A good shed can be great fun while you own your home and a fantastic selling point for potential buyers who want to maximize space.

-While a portable shed for storing garden tools is going to be handy, a large shed that has TV hookups and a pool table is going to be a massive selling point.
+While a portable shed for storing garden tools is handy, a large shed with TV hookups and a pool table will be a compelling selling point.

-The official definition of land improvement in accounting terms is an enhancement to a plot of land that makes it more usable.
+In accounting terms, the official definition of land improvement is an enhancement to a plot of land that makes it more usable.
 In many cases, this can be applied to the addition of a shed.

-A shed is considered real property if it’s been permanently attached to the land.
+A shed is considered real property if it has been permanently attached to the land.

 An outdoor structure such as a shed can be a deductible business expense.
-It is possible to take a write-off for a separate structure on your property that you use exclusively and regularly for business.
-The deduction will include any expenses connected to the structure.
+It is possible to take a write-off for an independent shed structure on your property that you use exclusively and regularly for business.
+The deduction will include any expenses connected to the shed structure.
 Examples include repairs and utilities.
 Alternatively, you can take a dollar amount per square foot of business space.